mrsaxmannjr/DojoSenseFE/README.md

 * [Live site](https://tower-fe.herokuapp.com/)

-Dojo Sense is backed by a custom built API with full CRUD functionality.
+Dojo Sense is backed by a custom built API with full CRUDL functionality.
 * [Deployed API URL](https://dojo-sense.herokuapp.com/)

 The maps were created using the google-map-react library